aswinmohanme/blog/priv/content/posts/2023/02-23-how-upi-works.md

 }
 ---

 UPI or United Payments Interface is the ubiquitous payment method in India.
-It is a smartphone first, realtime, instant account to account transfer service, owned and operated by the Indian Government.
-It is one of the most used consumer payment products in India with transaction value crossing $1 Trillion in FY 2021-2022.
+It is a smartphone first, real-time, instant account-to-account transfer service, owned and operated by the Indian Government.
+It is of the most used and loved consumer payment products in India with transaction value crossing $1 Trillion in FY 2021-2022.

-Even though the consumer experience is simple on the surface, the technical infrastructure making it possible was a decade long effort.
+Even though the consumer experience is simple on the surface, the technical and financial infrastructure making it possible is complex and running it the scale of a nation is a commendable feat it itself.
 In this blog post we will explain how UPI works under the hood, looking into the different entities and financial systems that makes UPI one of the fastest and most used payment system in India.

 ## The User Experience of UPI
-If you haven't used UPI and have heard about it, it's better to know how the UPI works for a consumer.
+If you haven't used UPI and have only heard about it, it's better to know how the UPI works for a consumer.

 * The Payer (person who wants to pay) opens up their UPI app and enters the UPI Id or scans the QR code of the Payee (person who receives the payment)
 * The Payer then enters the amount and selects the bank account that they want to send the money from.
 * The UPI app then asks for the UPI pin and in around three seconds the money is sent.

 This flow is similar for paying merchants as well.
+Shops will have a static QR that can be scanned with the UPI app.
+The payments settle in realtime and you get confirmation of success or failure from there itself.
+There is also no charge for payments.

 ### Why UPI is so succesful in India
 UPI is succeful in India due to many reasons